ECOWAS pledges to improve security in sub-region – The Sun Nigeria

 Aidoghie Paulinus, Abuja

-The Economic Community of West African States (ECOWAS), has pledged to improve security in the West African sub-region.
+The Economic Community of West African States has pledged to improve security in the sub-region.

-The pledge to strengthen intervention mechanisms to stabilise and address terrorism, cross-border crimes, inter-ethnic clashes, unemployment and migration in the region, was made during the opening ceremony of the First Ordinary Session of the ECOWAS Parliament in Abuja by the President of the ECOWAS Commission, Jean-Claude Kassi Brou.
+Speaking during the opening ceremony of the First Ordinary Session of the ECOWAS Parliament in Abuja, President of the ECOWAS Commission, Jean-Claude Kassi Brou said the organization will strengthen intervention mechanisms to stabilise and address terrorism, cross-border crimes, inter-ethnic clashes, unemployment and migration in the region.

-The ECOWAS president who noted that the countries of the West African sub-region were bedevilled with several security challenges, assured that the commission would intensify efforts to work closely with the ECOWAS Parliament to reinforce political governance and democracy in the region.
+He noted that the countries of the sub-region were bedeviled with several security challenges and assured that the commission will intensify efforts to work closely with the Parliamentary arm of the organisation to reinforce political governance and democracy in the region.

 “We will equally give new momentum to the implementation of joint programmes through the technical working committees.
 The support of the ECOWAS Parliament is invaluable in achieving greater visibility for ECOWAS member states,” Brou said.